 Dr. Andrew Schneider has become the Houston authority on custom orthotics.
 He trains the Houston podiatry residents on biomechanics and orthotics.
 You may even see residents spending time learning in our office.
 We even have other podiatrists referring their patients to us.
 They do this when their own orthotics aren’t working well enough.

-Our orthotics are different because of the time we take to evaluate your mechanics.
+Our orthotics are different because of the time we take to evaluate your mechanics and make a proper diagnosis.
 We do this to ensure that we collect all the information about you, your gait, and your activity.
-Dr. Schneider makes the orthotics as controlling as possible.
+Dr. Schneider makes the semi-rigid orthotic as controlling as possible.
 This is to ensure they offer you the stability you need.

 If you’ve been told you would benefit from a custom orthotic, look no further.
 Schedule an immediate appointment with Dr. Schneider.
 If you’ve tried orthotics and they seemed not to work for you, contact us and bring along the orthotics.
 Dr. Schneider loves a good challenge!